HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 TODO: insert figure

-One way to avoid font-induced layout shifts is to use [`font-display: optional](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)`, which will never swap in a web font after the system text has already been shown.
-However, as noted by the [Fonts](./fonts#font-display) chapter, less than 1% of pages are taking advantage of this directive.
+One way to avoid font-induced layout shifts is to use <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display">`font-display: optional</a>`, which will never swap in a web font after the system text has already been shown.
+However, as noted by the <a hreflang="en" href="./fonts#font-display">Fonts</a> chapter, less than 1% of pages are taking advantage of this directive.

 Even though `optional` is good for CLS, there are UX tradeoffs.
 Site owners might be willing to have some layout instability or a noticeable flash of unstyled text (FOUT) if it means that their preferred font can be displayed to users.